AgrawalShruti0208/AgrawalShruti0208/README.md

 - 👋 Hi, I’m @AgrawalShruti0208.
-- 👀 I’m interested in becoming a JAVA developer.
+- 👀 I’m interested in becoming a Full stack Web developer.
-- 🌱 I’m currently learning JAVA programming language.
+- 🌱 I’m currently learning from Internshala platform.
 - 📫 How to reach me?
 You can reach me on shrutiagrawal155@gmail.com .

 <!---